excid3/rails/guides/source/getting_started.md

 Introduction
 ------------

 Welcome to Ruby on Rails!
-In this guide, we'll walk through the core concepts of building web applications with Ruby on Rails.
-You don't need any experience with Ruby on Rails to follow along with this guide.
+In this guide, we'll walk through the core concepts of building web applications with Rails.
+You don't need any experience with Rails to follow along with this guide.

 Ruby on Rails is a web framework built for the Ruby programming language.
 Rails takes advantage of many features of Ruby so we recommend learning the basics of Ruby.